LLOC LA

 Techno/noise/sequencer collection from 1998.

-Independent artist LLOC LA drops "Slumberland", a Dance & Electronic Beats track on SoundClick.
+Independent artist LLOC LA drops "Slumberland", a Dance & Electronic track on SoundClick.
 Every element serves the song, creating a cohesive listening experience from start to finish.
-The arrangement unfolds with a natural ease, guiding the listener through a more immersive experience.
-For fans of Acid looking for something new, LLOC LA delivers on SoundClick.
+The beat is carefully crafted, the leading melody floats effortlessly around the bass rhythm.
+If Techno and Acid is your sound, "Slumberland" is a strong addition to your playlist.
+Free MP3 download available for this track on SoundClick.

 LLOC (Life Like Orange Cones) Los Angeles existed in an upstairs apartment bedroom.